Weather Monitoring

 Teachers, did you enjoy your visits to our weather station while your school was here at Tremont Institute?
 After experiencing the hands-on nature of our weather monitoring program and the excitement of predicting the weather for each day, many teachers ask us how they can establish a weather station of their own at school.

 With minimal effort and cost, you can establish your own weather station.
-See the list of components below to get started, and feel free to download any of the resources we have made available.
+Here’s our handy guide for creating your own Wheel of Weather, plus a list of components and some helpful below to get started.

 At our Weather Station, we have:

-To make predictions using a Wheel of Weather, download the following lists of codes from the Sager Weather Caster (now out of print).
+Use this template to create handheld Weather Wheels.
+To make predictions using your weather wheel, download the following lists of codes from the Sager Weather Caster (now out of print).

 Can’t make a weather wheel?
 No problem!
 You can also use this Sager Weathercaster Algorithm to calculate daily predictions using the same variables as the weather wheel.